 Spanning counties in both Washington and Oregon, the Mid-Columbia Valley is named for the mighty Columbia River, which cuts through the valley from north to south.
 Connecting to both the Snake River and the Yakima River in Kennewick, the area was historically a hub for steamboats and railroads.
 The fertile valley gives life to orchards, vineyards, strawberry farms, and land to build a home on.

 Generally considered a politically conservative region, the Mid-Columbia Valley has an overall rural feel and a rich history in the agriculture and food-processing industries.
 As more manufacturing is coming to the area, job opportunities are increasing, and more people are moving to the small cities in the region to support this growth.
-There is often plenty of land in eastern Washington and northeastern Oregon, so if you are considering building a new custom home, this area presents a good opportunity to find a property that matches your needs.
+There is plenty of land in eastern Washington and northeastern Oregon, so if you are considering building a new custom home, this area presents a good opportunity to find land that matches your needs.

 Size: 2,791 square miles

 Major cities: Ephrata, Moses Lake, George, Royal City, Grand Coulee

 Median home value: $303,478

 At the northwest corner of the Mid-Columbia Valley lies Grant County.
 Most famous for the Grand Coulee Dam in the north, the county is also the state’s largest producer of potatoes.
 Agriculture is a primary industry in the economy, specifically farming of hardy crops that can withstand the colder winters, such as corn, onions, carrots, sugar beets, and, of course, potatoes.